Archifdy Sir y Fflint

 Amodau gweld: Data Protection Act restrictions will apply to any items less than 100 years old that contain sensitive personal information as defined by the Act.

-Amodau copïo: Usual copyright regulations apply
+Amodau copïo: Usual copyright restrictions apply

 Rhestri cymorth: Hard copies of the catalogue are available at Flintshire Record Office, the National Library of Wales and the National Register of Archives.